-Judge Birchman concerning the calculation of refunds, and the process of reaching a final accounting of "who owes what to whom" with respect to transactions made in spot markets operated by the ISO and California Power Exchange ("PX") during the period October 2, 2000 through June 20, 2001 (the "Refund Period").4 In that order, the Commission directed the ISO to commence a final rerun of its settlements and billing system in order to apply the Commission-mandated refund methodology.
+On March 26, 2003, the Commission issued an order in the California refund proceeding (Docket Nos.
+EL00-95-045, et al.) in which it approved, with certain modifications, findings of fact made by Presiding Administrative Law Judge Birchman.
+These findings concerned the calculation of refunds, and the process of reaching a final accounting of "who owes what to whom" with respect to transactions made in the ISO and California Power Exchange ("PX") spot markets during the period October 2, 2000 through June 20, 2001 (the "Refund Period").6 The Commission directed the ISO to commence a final rerun of its settlements and billing system in order to apply the Commission-mandated refund methodology.

-While the hearing process in the California Refund Proceeding was ongoing, however, it became clear to the ISO that, prior to this "final" rerun of its settlements and billing system, it would be desirable to establish an accurate "baseline" transaction database against which to apply the Commission-mandated mitigation methodology.
-That is, the ISO believed that it would be most efficient and accurate to perform the Commission-mandated refund rerun against a transactional baseline that reflected the most recent and accurate information available to the ISO.
-In order to establish such an accurate baseline database, the ISO determined that a number of "preparatory" settlement adjustments and reruns should be performed prior to beginning the refund rerun.
+While the hearing process in the refund proceeding was ongoing, however, it became clear to the ISO that, prior to this "final" rerun of its settlements and billing system, it would be best to establish an accurate "baseline" transaction database against which to apply the Commission-mandated mitigation methodology.
+That is, the ISO believed that it would be most efficient and accurate to perform the Commissionmandated refund rerun against a transactional baseline that reflected the most recent and accurate information available to the ISO.
+In order to establish an accurate baseline database, the ISO determined that a number of "preparatory" settlement adjustments and reruns should be performed prior to beginning the refund rerun.
 These adjustments and reruns would be aimed at incorporating into the ISO's transactional database a number of outstanding items.